 In a nutshell, these stains are ‘Special’ because they are not routine – simple as that.
-Therefore, Special Stains refers to any staining technique other than haematoxylin and eosin (H&E).
+Therefore, Special Stains refer to any staining technique other than hematoxylin and eosin (H&E).
 So when we talk about ‘Special Stains’, we are referring to stains that are applied for a single purpose.

 Why do we use special stains?